cloudmesh/technologies/chapters/tech/taverna.md

 > were produced.
 Currently, Tverna works with Biomart, SoapLab, SADI,
 > R and Bioconductor" [@fa18-523-66-taverna-pred-analytics].

+According to a paper by Wolstencroft, Haines and others (2013),

+[:o this is not how we do citations ]

+it is
-According to a paper by Wolstencroft, Haines and others (2013), it is difficult to access and integrate resources that are distributed over many services, especially if they change over time and are incompatible.
+difficult to access and integrate resources that are distributed over many services, especially if they change over time and are incompatible.
 In this regard, the Taverna Tool Suite enables the